near/NEPs/text/0000-staking-contract.md

 We suggest to at least have next internal state:
 * `owner: AccountId` - the account that has ability to change `staking_public_key` and stop this staking contract operation.
 * `staking_public_key: PublicKey` - current key that the contract stakes with.
 This is required as `stake` calls will be made to runtime and they require it as input.
-* `users: NearMap<AcountId, User>` - map of accounts that delegated the money to given contract with the state of delegation.
+* `users: NearMap<AccountId, User>` - map of accounts that delegated the money to given contract with the state of delegation.

 Where `User` is represented in the next way:
 ```